yyyaohhh/tp/docs/DeveloperGuide.md

 3. The `ModulePlanParser` then creates a new `DeleteCommandParser` to parse the fields provided by the user and a new `DeleteCommand` is created.
 4. The `DeleteCommand` checks if the `ModuleCode` is valid by calling `Model#checkDbValidModuleCode`.
 4. The `DeleteCommand` then checks if the `Model` contains a module with the same `ModuleCode` by calling `Model#getModule`.
-5. If the `ModuleCode` is valid and `Model` contains the module, the `DeleteCommand` calls `Model#deleteModule` to delete the module from to the semester lists.
+5. If the `ModuleCode` is valid and `Model` contains the module, the `DeleteCommand` calls `Model#deleteModule` to delete the module from to the module plan.

 The following sequence diagram shows how the `delete` command works: